tbxy09/mdpickme/Readme.md

 - **imlicit name links**:
     for links of the form `[foo][]` will use `foo` as the label and then follow the logic of reference style links.
+- **custom ids via attribute lists**: the id a link target can be defined via [attribute lists][attr-lists] of the form `{: #someid ...}`.
+    This way fixed name references can be defined to prevent links from going stale after headings have been changed.
 - **local link format of pelican**: mdnav handles `|filename| ...` links as expected.